Sewer56/Sewer56.UI.Controller/README.md

 Sewer56.UI.Controller consists of 3 modules:
 - Core: The core library, contained in `Sewer56.UI.Controller.Core`.
 - IPlatform: Abstracts a UI platform like WPF or WinForms. (e.g. `Sewer56.UI.Controller.WPF`).
 - IController: Provides input support to the library. (e.g. `Sewer56.UI.Controller.ReloadedInput`)

 ## Available Packages

 - [Sewer56.UI.Controller.WPF](https://www.nuget.org/packages/Sewer56.UI.Controller.WPF): Adds basic WPF support to the library.
 - [Sewer56.UI.Controller.ReloadedInput](https://www.nuget.org/packages/Sewer56.UI.Controller.WPF): Adds `Reloaded.Input` support to the library.
 - [Sewer56.UI.Controller.ReloadedInput.Configurator](https://www.nuget.org/packages/Sewer56.UI.Controller.ReloadedInput.Configurator): Adds the `Reloaded.Input` Configurator to this library.

+### .ReloadedInput Usage Guide

+Consider first becoming familiar with the [basic Reloaded.Input usage here](https://github.com/Sewer56/Reloaded.Input#usage).

+The `ReloadedInputController` class exports the methods:
+- `MapButton`: Maps a button to a button.
+- `MapTriggerToButton`: Maps a controller trigger to a button.
+[Activates if >50% pressed]
+- `MapCustomStickBehaviour`: Maps a stick to a button.
+[Activates if >75% moved]

+And cooresponding `UnMap` functions.

+### .ReloadedInput.Configurator Usage Guide

+Use `ReloadedInputControllerWithConfigurator` as your `IController`.
+Call the `Configure` method to show the WPF powered configuration screen.

+Note: Configurator built with Reloaded II's Default Theme in mind.
+Mileage may vary with custom themes.

 ## Structure of Sewer56.UI.Controller